-If you’re one of many investors contributing to a Roth IRA or considering a Roth Conversion for an existing pre-tax retirement account, it’s important to understand exactly how the “Five Year Rule” works.
+If you’re one of many investors contributing to a Roth IRA or considering a Roth conversion for an existing pre-tax retirement account, it’s important to understand exactly how the “Five-Year Rule” works.
 Below is a short explanation of how the rule affects your IRA distributions.

-John, at 57 years of age, makes a maximum contribution of $6000 to his Roth IRA on April 15, 2007 for the tax year of 2006.
-On January 1st, 2011, John decided to withdraw $8000 from his Roth IRA.
-Of the $8,000 that John withdraws, $6,000 is principle contribution and $2,000 is profitable earnings.
+John, at 57 years of age, makes a contribution of $6,000 to his Roth IRA on April 15, 2007 for the tax year of 2006.
+On January 1, 2011, John decided to withdraw $8,000 from his Roth IRA.
+Of the $8,000 that John withdraws, $6,000 is principal contribution and $2,000 is earnings.

 **Note that he was over the required age of 59.5 for tax-free distributions as well.